 Kankesanthurai Beach is considered the best in Jaffna with its golden sand and turquoise waters.
 It’s nice for an afternoon walk, where you can watch families enjoy the beach.

 Nearby is the Keerimalai Natural Pool, which is said to have healing powers.
 It is often filled with people so swimming might not be an option.
 Still, it’s nice to see local kids having a great time.

 #6 Island-hopping at Nainativu and Delft Islands

-If you have extra time, check out the nearby islands from Jaffna.
+If you have extra time, do check out the nearby islands.
 Nainativu Island is the nearest.
 It is home to the Naga People, who are snake worshippers.
-You will also find here a colorful Hindi Kovil, which holds a number of festivals year-round.
+You will also find here a colourful Hindi Kovil, which holds a number of festivals year-round.

 Delft Island is about an hour away by ferry.
 It is filled with history and kind residents.
 Make sure to bring your own food and drinks because you won’t be able to buy any here.

 We are sorry that this post didn't meet your expectations.

 What was missing in this post?
 (TIP: If you want us to reply to your feedback, you can leave your email in this text box.)

 Based in Bali, Maarten’s passion for travel is undeniable.
 In 2016, he decided to quit his job as a stock analyst and started doing what he always dreamed of: travelling through South East Asia and helping other people plan their trips.
 When he is not working on Gecko Routes, you’ll find him surfing in the ocean or exploring the best gems of Indonesia.